drwalton/fire-framework/README.md

 Libraries
 ---------

-All rendering is performed by OpenGL.
-GLEW is employed for portability.
-FreeGLUT is used to control the main rendering loops and user input.
-SOIL is used for texture loading.
+* All rendering is performed by OpenGL.
+* GLEW is employed for portability.
+* FreeGLUT is used to control the main rendering loops and user input.
+* SOIL is used for texture loading.
+* Assimp is used to load 3D meshes.
+* GLSW is used to handle shader source files.